 Last year's event was a success, featuring 17 artists, a kiddie corner and a little over 200 attendees.

-“People kept telling me afterward, ‘Lets do it again!'”
+"People kept telling me afterward, 'Let's do it again!'"

 This year, Stoops Bed-Stuy will feature 20 artists in dance, music, theatre, visual art, spoken word and film.
-This year’s special invited guests performances are by poet Jessica Care Moore and singer Tamar Kali.
+This year's special invited guests performances are by poet Jessica Care Moore and singer Tamar Kali.
+Visual artists will have their works on display throughout the entire event, but will be asked to create live art during the event as well.
+Music and film performances will be looped, so that everyone gets an opportunity to partake.
+And all artists will be available at their designated stoop to discuss their work in between performance.

 Ross says she hopes this will inspire different community members to get to know each other.
 Participants also will be able to purchase a Stoops SightSeer Schedule that will serve as a guide, with a map of locations and schedules of all performances.